nomemory/andreinc-site/_pages/about.markdown

 #### `Contact & Collaboration`

-I am open to discussing job opportunities.
-Drop me a message on [LinkedIn](https://www.linkedin.com/in/andrei-n-ciobanu-50708611/).

 `gnomemory` (with an `@yahoo.com` or `@pm.me` endings).

 You can also find me on Discord (`nomemory#3352`), if you want to directly contact me.
 Communities where I usually hangout: